-10.5 System Location Requirements
+10.4 System Location Requirements

-System installations are expected to occur mostly on rooftops if the structure allows it.
-However, the Program's intent is to provide resilience to targeted communities.
+Rooftop installations will be conducted as long as the structure is suitable.
 Where rooftop installations are not feasible, they will be evaluated on a case-by-case scenario to assess alternate locations, as long as they comply with all laws, regulations, and codes.
-Unforeseen site conditions or incidental improvements required to enable the Subprogram's intent of community resilience will be considered if cost reasonable.
+Unforeseen site conditions or incidental improvements required to enable the Subprogram's intent of community resilience will be considered if the cost is reasonable.

-10.6 No Portability Requirement
+10.5 No Portability Requirement